valhuber/ApiLogicServer/api_logic_server_cli/docs/Security-Overview.md

 Security is under active development.
-You can examine the [Prototype in the Preview Version](../#preview-version), or the [Proof of Concept Project here](https://github.com/valhuber/security-poc#readme).
+You can examine the [Prototype in the Preview Version](../#preview-version){:target="_blank" rel="noopener"}, or the [Proof of Concept Project here](https://github.com/valhuber/security-poc#readme).
 We are seeking design partners, so contact us if you'd like to discuss - we'd love to hear from you!

 ## Terms